 I miss you buddy.
 I'm so thankful for you, and I'm thankful for the missing in a bittersweet way because I know it arises out of a lifetime of love that we shared.
 Until we are together again...

 Rena, In loving memory of Grady.

 March 23, 2017 - Impossible to wrap my head around the idea that you've been gone for 8 years now.
 I can say without hesitation that I miss you as much today as I did that first night after you had to go.
 I'm so grateful for and to you, but I'll never get over losing you.

-Please also visit Baby Girl and Clide.
+Please also visit Baby Girl, Clide and Henry.